CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/README.md

 You will implement this application twice, using two different methods to connect with the REST API.
 On the one hand, you will use a traditional approach, the industry standard, where you use an HTTP client to build correct REST API calls and manage the response.
 On the other hand you will use Pivo, a library that replaces the HTTP client.
 It offers a JavaScript API that you use to describe what to do on the REST API and what data to obtain.
 Then, Pivo fetches the API documentation and creates the interaction with the REST API for you.
 The goal of this library is to manage the evolution of the REST API for you at run-time so that you don't have to update the frontend code when the REST API evolve.

-After this, you will have to migrate a part of the application made in the traditional approach, to the Pivo approach.

-You are given 1h30 to implement each version of the frontend application and to update it to four evolutions of the REST API, and then 1h to make the migration.
+You are given 2h to implement the pivo version of the frontend application and to update it to four evolutions of the REST API, and 1h30 to implement the pivo version of the frontend application and to update it to four evolutions.
 Hence, our goal with this study is to obtain your feedbacks about the new method proposed by Pivo to design frontend applications.

 ## Pre-experiment Questionnaire